 Police: Man strikes 2 Dayton officers with car before chase that ends in West Carrollton

 Jun.
-7—A Vandalia man is accused of reversing his car, striking two Dayton police officers, on Sunday before he was arrested following a chase that ended in West Carrollton.
+8—A Vandalia man is accused of reversing his car, striking two Dayton police officers, on Sunday before he was arrested following a chase that ended in West Carrollton.

 Anthony Scott Easterling, 30, was charged Monday in Dayton Municipal Court with felonious assault, failure to comply with order or signal of a police officer, tampering with evidence and obstructing official business, all felony charges.